Firm Entry and Exit with Unbounded Productivity Growth: Entry and Exit

 \section{Entry and Exit}

-The structure of the model follows \cite{hopenhayn1992entry}.
+Apart from unbounded productivity, our assumptions follow \cite{hopenhayn1992entry}.
 There is a single good produced by a continuum of firms, consisting at each point in time of a mixture of new entrants and incumbents.
 The good is sold at price $p$ and the demand is given by $D(p)$.

 \begin{assumption} The demand function $D$ is continuous and strictly decreasing with $D(0) = \infty$ and $\lim_{p\to \infty} D(p) = 0$. \end{assumption}